sundarcodes/myBlogSite/content/post/angular vs react - my take on it.md

 ## Element # 9 - Programming Paradigm

-React in general tries to bring in few functional programming aspects when building the UI - Immutable states, pure functions (through reducers in Redux).
+React in general tries to bring in few functional programming aspects when building the UI - Immutable states, pure functions (through render function & reducers in Redux).
 Angular favours a little object oriented style of programming through - classes, services.
 But the developer could mix and match the programming style that he/she likes and feels appropriate to the project needs.

 #### **_Verdict_**